 - Heart damage – higher risk of stroke or heart attack

 - Bone fractures

 Manufacturers of Prilosec and Nexium are accused of concealing risks of the drugs and not performing the safety tests needed.
 Patients who have health problems that may have been caused by or linked to use of these drugs may be eligible to seek compensation for their injuries.
-Contact our team at Ligori & Sanders Attorneys at Law if you believe you or a loved one has had serious health problems caused by the use of PPIs.
+Contact our team at Ligori & Ligori Attorneys at Law if you believe you or a loved one has had serious health problems caused by the use of PPIs.
 We can discuss your options and the possibility of filing a defective drug claim.